 - Applications for judicial review of arbitration awards;

 - Workplace Safety and Insurance Board matters; and

 - Occupational Health and Safety Act issues and proceedings before other employment related tribunals such as the Ontario Labour Relations Board and the Human Rights Tribunal of Ontario.

 The City is involved with personal injury, damage to personal property and commercial claims arising from its broad range of activities.
-Lawyers within the Litigation and Labour Relations Branch represent the City and its local boards in hundreds of civil court actions.
+Lawyers within the Civil Litigation practice group represent the City and its local boards in hundreds of civil court actions.